 What is bear hounding?

 Especially during hot weather, pursuit stresses both hounds and bears.
 Bears who have been chased for a prolonged period can experience severe physical stress due to their thick fur and fat layer, which they build to survive during hibernation.
-Overheated bears can die and pregnant bears can lose embryos.
+Overheated bears can die and pregnant bears can even lose their embryos.